alexrp/atomique/README.md

 cases.
 Your code will end up a bit slower than necessary, but it's not by all that much.

-### Why are some barriers stronger than specified?

-Any given operation is guaranteed to use the specified barrier, or a barrier that is strictly a superset of the specified barrier.
-In the latter case, the barrier is stronger than strictly necessary, which can cause slight visible slowdowns.

-Overly strong barriers are a direct consequence of the limited atomics API surface of the .NET Framework.

 ### Why are some methods missing for 8-bit and 16-bit types?

 The main reason is that there are no methods in the framework for doing atomic